What is Librium?

 Librium Abuse

 Librium produces effects similar to other benzodiazepines, however, it is longer lasting than most.
 When abused, the drug makes individuals feel extremely relaxed.
-This is why it is effective at treating anxiety and insomnia, however, it is the same reason why people abuse it.
+This is why it is effective at treating anxiety and insomnia, however, it is the same reason why people abuse it and need Librium addiction treatment.

 Recreational drug users may obtain Librium from drug dealers on the streets or in their loved one’s medicine cabinet.
 Others may procure the drug online or go doctor shopping.